scipp/scipp/doc/report-1.md

 #### Considerations

-From the shortcomings listed above we can may conclude that providing a common workspace API is not feasible, or that the feasible level of common API is generally not benefical.
+From the shortcomings listed above we may conclude that providing a common workspace API is not feasible, or that the feasible level of common API is generally not beneficial.

-If we were to change this a new new design we need to solve two problems:
+If we were to change this in a new design we need to solve two problems:

 1. Algorithms should work for a variety of data types.
-For example, we need to be able to add `Workspace<EventList>`, `Workspace<Histogram>`, and `Workspace<DataPoints>`.
+For example, we need to be able provide `Add` for `Workspace<DataPoint>`, `Workspace<Histogram>`, and `Workspace<EventList>` and `Rebin` for the latter two workspace types.
 2. The ADS holds workspaces via some sort of type-erased handle.
   Algorithms need the actual type unless they use only API that is common to all workspace types held by the handle.